India will need 1,450 planes over next 20 years - Boeing

-NEW DELHI (Reuters) - Boeing Co raised its forecast for the Indian plane market on Tuesday, saying the South Asian country would need 1,450 new aircraft worth $175 billion by 2031.
+NEW DELHI, Sept 4 (Reuters) - Boeing Co raised its forecast for the Indian plane market on Tuesday, saying the South Asian country would need 1,450 new aircraft worth $175 billion by 2031.

 Last year, the U.S. planemaker had forecast demand at 1,320 planes up to 2030, worth $150 billion.